Existential Notation3 Logic: Evaluation

 \subsection{Datasets}

-We performed our experiments on two datasets which are very different in nature: \textsc{Lubm} from the \emph{Chasebench}~\cite{Benedikt+17:ChaseBench} provides a fixed set of 136 rules and varies in the number of facts these rules are applied on while the \textsc{Deep Taxonomy} (DT) benchmark developed for the \emph{WellnessRules} project~\cite{wellness} consists of one single fact and a varying number of mutually dependent rules.
+We performed our experiments on two datasets: \textsc{Lubm} from the \emph{Chasebench} \citep{Benedikt+17:ChaseBench} provides a fixed set of 136 rules and varies in the number of facts these rules are applied; the \textsc{Deep Taxonomy} (DT) benchmark developed for the \emph{WellnessRules} project \citep{BoleyOC09:WellnessRules} consists of one single fact and a varying number of mutually dependent rules.